nicholasadamou/watson-chatbot/README.md

 ⚠️ Prior to installing and configuring the tooling on our system, let's first set-up our GitHub SSH keys for IBM.

-- Please follow the guide found [here](https://docs.github.com/en/enterprise/2.21/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to configure your GitHub Enterprise account to use your new (or existing) SSH key.
+- Please follow the guide found [here](https://docs.github.com/en/enterprise/2.21/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to configure your GitHub account to use your new (or existing) SSH key.

 ### Configuration